Skip to main content

 Error Handling

-All runtime errors in SeaORM is represented by DbErr.
+All runtime errors in SeaORM are represented by DbErr.

-You can use DbErr::sql_err() method to convert SQL related error into common database errors SqlErr, such as unique constraint or foreign key violation errors.
+Use DbErr::sql_err() to convert SQL-related errors into common database errors SqlErr, such as unique constraint or foreign key violation errors.

 assert!(matches!(